mcelrath/braidcoin/braidpool_spec.md

 difficulty target $x$.

 The share is itself a bearer proof that a certain amount of sha256 computation has been done.
-The share itself must have a structure that indicates that it "belongs" to braidpool.
-The share has additional structure that indicates to other miners in the pool that the share belongs to the pool, and if it had met bitcoin's difficulty target, the share contains commitments such that all *other* miners in the pool would be paid according to the share tally.
+The share has additional structure that indicates to other miners that the share belongs to braidpool, and if it had met bitcoin's difficulty target, it contains commitments such that all *other* miners in the pool would be paid according to the share tally.

 Shares or blocks which do not commit to the additional metadata proving that the share is part of the braidpool must be excluded from the share calculation, and